InnovaSalesLab-Dev/sally_love_real_estate/README.md

 1. Set `ENVIRONMENT=production` in `.env`
 2. Set `WEBHOOK_BASE_URL` to your public server URL
 3. Deploy to your hosting platform (Fly.io, Railway, Render, AWS, etc.)
-4. Run `scripts/setup_vapi.py` to create assistants
+4. Configure assistant in Vapi dashboard (use prompt from `VAPI_SYSTEM_PROMPT.md`)
-5. Configure phone number in Vapi dashboard
+5. Assign phone number to assistant in Vapi dashboard

 ## 📝 Business Rules